katehunnicutt/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?
     Event listeners are methods used to attach to objects within javascript and tie the events to them.
 They take two arguments including a callback.
 This allows us to manipulate the intended target object to any degree we wish as it is now attached to the event listener.
 4. Why would we convert a NodeList into an Array?
+    A NodeList is was gets returned from querySelectorAll and while it may look like an array it doesn't behave like one. a node list does not have asscess to the methods that arrays do and therefore not as easy to work with and manipulate.
+There are many times where it would be beneficial to convert the NodeList over in order to gai access to these methods.
 5. What is a component?
     Components are a multi part item that combines javascript, html, and css.
 They are designed to be easily reused and moved around in such a way that javascript can universally run through them while specific css styling can be added to certian parts.